SF State Inclusion Pilot Project

 For Students with Intellectual and Developmental Disabilities

-The SF State Inclusion Pilot Project facilitates authentic academic and social inclusion of students with intellectual and developmental disabilities in academic courses and campus life.
-Our goal is to make a college education—and the opportunities it provides for academic enrichment, socialization, independence and career development—accessible to everyone.
+The SF State Inclusion Pilot Project facilitates authentic academic and social inclusion of students with intellectual and developmental disabilities who will be or have been awarded a certification of completion from a school district.
+Our goal is to make a college education—and the opportunities it provides for academic enrichment, socialization, independence and career development—accessible to those traditionally excluded from university campus life.

 Inclusion Students